survivejs/webpack-book/manuscript/building/03_code_splitting.md

 As you can see, `require.ensure` definition is more powerful.
 The problem is that it doesn't support error handling.
 Often you can achieve what you want through a dynamic `import`, but it's good to know this form exists as well.

-`require.ensure` supports naming.
-The point is that `require.ensure` blocks that have the same name are pulled into the same output chunk giving you more control over the result.
+`require.ensure` supports naming. `require.ensure` blocks that have the same name are pulled into the same output bundle.
 [The official example](https://github.com/webpack/webpack/tree/master/examples/named-chunks) shows the output in detail.

 W> `require.ensure` relies on `Promise`s internally.
 If you use `require.ensure` with older browsers, remember to shim `Promise` using a polyfill such as [es6-promise](https://www.npmjs.com/package/es6-promise).